mailliwJ/spaceTitanic/nextSteps.md

 3. Ensure understanding of stacking and voting classifiers

-4. EDA
-    - Use PhiK matrix for checking features for colinearity and correlations with target

 5. CatBooost issues:
     - see [here](https://github.com/kinir/catboost-with-pipelines/blob/master/sklearn-pandas-catboost.ipynb)

-6. Add a cleaned version of dataset to /data directory

 ***Concept to clarify in project:***
 - fit